 Take care of the SMD diodes polarity (see the picture).
 If they are put in the wrong way arround it wont work or may cause damage.

 Populating the rest of the through hole parts is very straight forward.
 Start with the small flat parts and work your way up to the bigger ones.
 You can see this in the pictures.

 Step 4: Populating the Mosfet PCB (V3)

 The new mosfet pcb can use a aluminum part instead of the u-bend 16mm2 wire.
 This makes it much easier to build because you dont need a high power soldering iron and tons of solder.
 You can of course still use a u-shaped wire instead of the alumium part.

-First screw the u-shaped alumium part to the pcb with m2x8 or m2x10 screws and m2 nuts.
+Then screw the u-shaped alumium part to the pcb with m2x8 or m2x10 screws and m2 nuts.
 Make sure the screw heads are on the pcb side.
 This is necessary if your srews are a bit to long (m2x10).
 If you put them in the other way arround they may touch the mosfets later and cause a short circuit.
+You can also rivet the part to the pcb with 2,4x8mm rivets.
 Alternatively solder a 16mm2 wire bend to an u-shape to the pcb.